 Most people with sleep apnea are never diagnosed.
-However, brain scans have revealed that there may be a link between this condition and a form of dementia.
+However, brain scans have revealed that there may be a link between this condition and brain fog.

 There are an estimated 22 million people in the United States living with sleep apnea according to the American Sleep Apnea Association (ASAA).